 - If you need to refuel, members of the congregation of the North Stonington Congregational Church will be there, selling sandwiches, snacks, and their famous baked goods.

 A. We gladly accept cash, personal checks, and credit cards (please note, your financial institution may make an additional charge to you for credit card use).

 If you prefer to pay by cash and/or don’t have your check book with you, there is an ATM at the Chelsea Groton Bank at Holly Green Shopping Plaza, about a mile north of the Elementary School on Route 2.
 We are happy to hold your plants in our Holding Area if you need to make an ATM run.

-If you opt to use a credit card, there will be a designated cashier who will be accepting credit card payments, look for the sign.
+If you opt to use a credit card, there will be designated cashiers who will be accepting credit card payments, look for the sign.
 For your convenience, once you have your chosen purchases tallied, you do not have to haul them around with you while you go to pay; you can leave them in the Holding Area while you take your tally sheet to a cashier.
 Once you have paid, our Holding Area volunteers will help you transport your purchases to your car.

 A. Glad you asked!